townsag/reed/document_service/Notes.md

         - high data locality if we cache documents on the server instance that both consumes events and serves gRPC requests
         - requires partition aware routing
         - can only scale to as many instances as we have partitions
+- update the uuid generation code to handle errors when generating uuids instead of panicking
+- update the document repository interface to return both Permission and PermissionLevel types when calling list permissions on document:
+  - Permission is a struct with metadata about the permission including the recipient type and the permission level
+  - PermissionLevel is just the permission level itself
+- update the repo creation process so that custom types are registered with the pgx postgres client library at repo creation time instead of at postgres connection creation time

 ## Potential Directory Structure:
 /document_service